Kate Palmer BA (Hons), MBACP (Accred)

 If you give less than 24 hours notice you will be charged a cancellation fee.

-I am a registered with a wide range of private healthcare providers including wpa, Cigna and pruhealth.
+I am a registered with a wide range of private healthcare providers including bupa, aviva, wpa, Cigna and pruhealth.

-Both the premises in Teddington and East Molesey are less than 5 minutes walk from train stations and on major bus routes.
+My premises in Teddington is about 10 minutes walk from train stations and on major bus routes.
 Parking is also easily available.

 Duration of Counselling